 - The Cylinder Head Temperature Gauge uses a thermocouple which is installed to the screw between the spark plugs or under exhaust spark plug of each cylinder head.
 CHT probes fitted under the spark plug are susceptible to reading errors if not positioned concentrically.
-It is highly recommended that that CHT probes by fitted instead on the bridge between the two plugs (as shown in Figure 26). - The head temperatures of air cooled engines are typically quite variable differences of 50°C (90°F) between the hottest and coolest head are not uncommon.
-Refer to Section 12 for additional information on cooling. - Care must be taken when installing the spark plug terminal the terminal must be aligned with the spark plug.
+It is highly recommended that that CHT probes by fitted instead on the bridge between the two plugs (as shown in Figure 24). - The head temperatures of air cooled engines are typically quite variable differences of 50°C (90°F) between the hottest and coolest head are not uncommon.
+Refer to Section 12 for additional information on cooling. - For a new installation an audit must be done to establish which is the hottest cylinder.
+The CHT thermocouple probe is then fitted under the exhaust spark plug on that cylinder.
+Cylinder number 4 often runs hottest in normal tractor installations, however for new installations this MUST be checked and confirmed.
+Jabiru Part No. PI10732N is the recommended gauge. - Care must be taken when installing the spark plug terminal the terminal must be aligned with the spark plug.
 If the terminal is not aligned the spark plug seal will be poor and hot combustion gasses can leak out.
 These very hot gases will cause the thermocouple to mis-read and show high CHT's.
-Figure 25 shows properly and improperly fitted CHT terminals.
-Jabiru recommends using the screw between the spark plugs. - If thermocouple cable is too long it must be looped as many times as necessary and strapped behind the instrument panel or to the engine mount.
+Figure 23 shows properly and improperly fitted CHT terminals. - If thermocouple cable is too long it must be looped as many times as necessary and strapped behind the instrument panel or to the engine mount.